TSnake41/raylib-lua/README.md

 [raylib-lua-sol](https://github.com/RobLoach/raylib-lua-sol) with global API by adding `setmetatable(_G, { __index = rl })` on the first line.

-This will allow direct use of raylib binding through globals instead of `rl` table.
+This will allow direct use of the raylib binding through globals instead of `rl` table.

+You have an example of this in `lua_global_api.lua`.

 ### Other bindings